Everything you need to know about ‘Halo Infinite’s Winter Contingency event

 What else will be included in the Halo Infinite Winter Contingency event?

-Potentially not much more.
+Not much more.
 343 Industries Community Director Brian Jerrard recently mentioned on Twitter that “the upcoming winter/holiday daily reward event is not the same scope/magnitude as Fracture: Tenrai.”
-As such, it might not feature an LTM, altered maps, or a lengthy battle pass likely we’ve seen in the past.
+As such, it doesn’t feature an LTM, altered maps, or a lengthy battle pass likely we’ve seen in the past.

 One possible outlet for making Winter Contingency bigger, of course, is the Item Shop.
 Past leaks claimed that Santa hat and reindeer antler headpieces may be part of Winter Contingency.
 However, because they’re not listed above in the 10 ranks, it’s possible they’ll be featured as a paid cosmetic.